drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Validation and Perspectives

-Attempts to restore antibiotic activities to the inactive &Delta;<sup>2</sup> cephalosporin scaffold were not successful.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/validation-perspectives-797ada23'><i class='fa fa-play' aria-hidden='true'></i></button>Attempts to restore antibiotic activities to the inactive &Delta;<sup>2</sup> cephalosporin scaffold were not successful.
 The advent of X-ray crystallography of bacterial trans-peptidases has given new impetus to this area.
 These enzymes catalyze the formation of the cross-linked bacteria cell wall, a construction that provides structural strength and protection to bacteria.
 Here is shown the structure of a cephalosporin bound to the active site of a transpeptidase.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/validation.png){: loading=lazy }